casals/casals.github.io/_posts/2019-06-23-gsoc-reaching-first-milestone.md

 ## We have no future because our present is too volatile

 According to the official GSoC timeline, each month corresponds to a project phase.
 In our initial planning, we also established milestones for each of the phases (the full task list can be found in the GitHub project board - link below).
 The goal of our project is to create a mechanism for collective reasoning in Terasology - which means allowing a group of entities to reason as a unit.
-In order to achieve this goal we established the following milestones:
+To achieve this goal we established the following milestones:

 * Phase 1 - Create a group structure for entities
 * Phase 2 - Create a collective reasoning mechanism